top of page

 • 4 min read

-What Paul is telling us here is that we are to work out our own salvation.
-Meaning that achieving holiness or living a sinless life is not something that you merely pray for as you come to Christ.
-There is action and accountability that one must take to become holy.
-Yes the Holy Spirit has a role in aiding this process of sanctification, but the responsibility is also on the believer.
-“Learn to control your own body in a way this is holy and honorable”, says Paul.
-Control means to influence or direct the behavior of.
-Grab hold of the physical and emotional urges that you have and don’t be led by them.
-Take control of your life and fully expect that God and the Holy Spirit will help you as you commit to a new way of living.
+What Paul is revealing here is profound.
+Achieving holiness or pursuing a more sinless life isn't something you merely pray for and passively receive.
+While the Holy Spirit guidance is absolutely essential in this process of sanctification, the responsibility is also on the believer.
+Paul says, "Learn to control your own body in a way that is holy and honorable."
+"Control" means to influence or direct behavior.
+This calls us to actively grab hold of our physical and emotional urges and not be led by them.
+It's about taking ownership of our lives, fully expecting that God and the Holy Spirit will empower us as we commit to a new way of living.
+This is vital for discipleship and Christian practices.

-There are things in our lives that are unhealthy and don’t serve us.
-Through life circumstances, difficult situations, bad decisions, or painful experiences, unhealthy habits and behavior have latched onto us.
-Like a parasite attaching itself to a host.
-We may not recognize what it is or what to call it.
-These sinful behaviors, or addictions are robbing us of the spiritual nutrition and fruits that God promises us, and that we so desperately need.
-The absence of spiritual fruits (i.e., joy, peace, kindness, love) in our life can leave us feeling empty.
-If you have a desire for more, then you must remove these parasites from your body.
+Throughout our lives, through difficult circumstances, bad decisions, or painful experiences, unhealthy habits and behaviors can latch onto us.
+Like a parasite attaching itself to a host, these "sinful behaviors" or addictions begin to rob us of the spiritual nutrition and fruits that God promises.
+The absence of spiritual fruits—like joy, peace, kindness, and love—can leave us feeling empty and longing for more.
+If you have a desire for more, it's time to identify and remove these "parasites."

-The unhealthy habits and behaviors that we’ve allowed to creep into our live can become so powerful in influencing us that they can shape our identity.
-Over time our identity (the way we see ourselves) becomes the lens in which we see the world.
-If we are to grow in Christ and become a new creation, we are to change the way we view of ourselves and the world.
-God and the Holy Spirit through their divine process of transformation will give us a new identity.
+These unhealthy patterns can become so powerful that they even begin to shape our identity.
+Over time, the way we see ourselves becomes the lens through which we view the world.
+If we are to truly grow in Christ and become the "new creation" God intends, we must change our self-perception and our worldview.
+This is where God and the Holy Spirit, through their divine process of transformation, give us a new identity in Christ.
+This is part of understanding the Gospel message.

-Be consistent and continue to choose God.
-You know right from wrong, and if you don’t the more you spend time in his presence and in his word reading the bible, the will Holy Spirit will teach you.
-As you learn this, simply make a choice to be obedient and choose God.
-Choose the things that support life, and do not feed your sinful nature or old habits.
-Start by making better decisions the best you know how.
-In the end it comes down to choice you make.
+Step 2: Be Consistent and Continuously Choose God.
+You instinctively know right from wrong, and if you don't, the more time you spend in God's presence and in His Word (through how to read the Bible and Bible study for beginners), the Holy Spirit will teach you.
+As you learn, simply make a conscious choice to be obedient and choose God.
+Choose the things that support life and do not feed your sinful nature or old habits.
+Start by making better decisions to the best of your ability, leaning on Christian encouragement.
+In the end, your faith journey comes down to the choices you make, daily.

 We would love to hear from you!
 Let us know how we can help you on your spiritual journey.